-For those not already familiar with the concept of Bayonetta, the game centers around the titular character who is a monster fighting, ancient witch.
-She possesses magical hair that she can use to summon demons to fight for her, lash out at her enemies, oh yeah, and clothe her.
-Which means she becomes momentarily naked while performing some of these special moves.
-She has an arsenal of weapons including her trademark pistols strapped to her heels.
-Certainly a formidable lady, at least that’s how she feels when the controller is in your hands.
+For those not already familiar with the concept of Bayonetta, the game centers around a titular main character who is an ancient, monster-fighting witch.
+She possesses magical hair that she can use to summon demons to fight for her, lash out at her enemies, and, oh yeah—clothe her.
+This means she becomes momentarily naked while performing some of these special moves.
+She also has an arsenal of weapons including her trademark pistols strapped to her heels.
+She's certainly a formidable lady—at least that’s how she feels when the controller is in your hands.

 M-rated games can often seem like they are overeager to be gritty or pornographic.
 Bayonetta 2 however, seems truly mature.
 A combination of confident female sexuality and playful perversion give the game a very enjoyable adult tone.
-For some the inclusion of partial nudity and bloody violence may be a turn off and in their case this is not the game for them—just as Pulp Fiction probably isn’t on their to-watch list.
+For some, the inclusion of partial nudity and bloody violence may be a turn off, so this game may not be for them—just as Pulp Fiction probably isn’t on their to-watch list.

-Suggestive themes aside, the game is a smooth and interesting spectacle-action/fighter game.
-Bayonetta 2 has great combat that makes the player feel powerful, awesome and challenged.
-The ergonomic Wii U gamepad works well with the combo based combat.
-Although the touch controls are a bit clunky unless you’re browsing menus.
+Suggestive themes aside, the game is a smooth and interesting spectacle-action/fighting game.
+Bayonetta 2 has great combat that makes the player feel powerful, awesome, and challenged.
+The ergonomic Wii U gamepad works well with the combo-based combat, although the touch controls are a bit clunky unless you’re browsing menus.

-There are a wide variety of enemies that keep escalating as you progress through the game.
-Unlocking new weapons, abilities and items also help to keep the gameplay fresh.
-When it comes to the combat there’s little else you could want in an action-fighting game.
+There is a wide variety of enemies that keep escalating as you progress through the game.
+Unlocking new weapons, abilities, and items also helps to keep the gameplay fresh.
+When it comes to the combat, there’s little else you could want in an action-fighting game.

-Some of the non-essential gameplay elements (like time or speed challenges or a jarring jet-fighter sequence) may be less polished, but they are over quickly and not so distasteful as to ruin a player's palate for the rest of the game.
+Some of the non-essential gameplay elements (like time challenges, speed challenges, and a jarring jet-fighter sequence) may be less polished, but they are over quickly and not so distasteful as to ruin a player's palate for the rest of the game.
 An improved and polished sequel to the original Bayonetta, it has the same beautiful visual design that’s just as bonkers as everything else in the game (such as angels with heads in the middle of their chests).
-There are a lot of little details that really push Bayonetta 2 from excellent spectacle-fighter to a top game of the year.
+There are many little details that really push Bayonetta 2 from an excellent spectacle-fighter to a top game of the year.

 Bayonetta 2 may not be a big enough draw for gamers to go out and purchase a Wii U, but it is a great addition to the Wii U library of available games.
-Nintendo’s support of the developer Platinum Games' successful endeavor to make a sequel, seems a promising move in the right direction.
-Nintendo fans will always love Mario and Zelda, yet clearly to top the console charts Nintendo needs more variety to incentivise their customers to invest in their product.
+Nintendo’s support of the developer Platinum Games' successful endeavor to make a sequel seems a promising move in the right direction.
+Nintendo fans will always love Mario and Zelda, yet clearly, to top the console charts, Nintendo needs more variety to incentivize their customers to invest in their product.

-The Wii U seems a good fit for the game and it’s a standout game deserving of all it’s received praise.
-Fans will want to play this game multiple times and it has some serious replay value.
-Visit a friend with a Wii U, patronize your local game shop, download the demo, whatever you need to do to give Bayonetta 2 a try, because it’s definitely worth seeing what all the hype is about.
+The Wii U seems a good fit for the game and it’s a standout game deserving of all of its praise.
+Fans will want to play this game multiple times, as it has some serious replay value.
+Visit a friend with a Wii U, patronize your local game shop, download the demo, or do whatever you need to do to give Bayonetta 2 a try, because it’s definitely worth seeing what all the hype is about.